web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 interactions between multiple features; such tests are an essential part of ensuring interoperability of the web platform.

+Tests should pass when the feature under test exposes the expected behavior, and they should fail when the feature under test is not implemented or is implemented incorrectly.
+Tests should not rely on unrelated features if doing so causes failures in the latest stable release of [Apple Safari][apple-safari], [Google Chrome][google-chrome], [Microsoft Edge][micosoft-edge], or [Mozilla Firefox][mozilla-firefox].
+They should, therefore, not rely on any features aside from the one under test unless they are supported in all four browsers.

+Existing tests can be used as a guide to identify acceptable features.
+For features that are not used in existing tests, community-maintained projects such as [the ECMAScript compatibility tables][es-compat] and [caniuse.com][caniuse] provide an overview of basic feature support across the browsers listed above.

+For JavaScript code that is re-used across many tests (e.g. `testharness.js` and the files located in the directory named `common`), language features that were introduced in [ECMAScript 2015][es2015] or later should be avoided.
+This practice avoids introducing test failures for consumers maintaining older JavaScript runtimes.

+Patches to make tests run on older versions or other browsers will be accepted provided they are relatively simple and do not add undue complexity to the test.

 ### Be Cross-Platform